squito/squito.github.com/_posts/2013-12-27-scala-reflection.md

 <script src="https://gist.github.com/squito/7094987.js?file=goalClass.scala"></script>

 Earlier, I was only able to add the methods for one fixed trait -- not very useful.
-If I was going to be able to fill in the definitions for any trait, I'd need to use Scala Reflection to figure out which methods I needed to add.
+If I was going to be able to fill in the implementation for any trait, I'd need to use Scala Reflection to figure out which methods I needed to add.
 In this post, we'll learn reflection and then generalize our macro to work on any trait.

 Once again, I'd like to warn to the reader that is not so much a tutorial, as a journal of my path to discovery, with some mistakes